 #3 – Daniel Day-Lewis

 I never cease to be amazed by the work of Daniel Day-Lewis.
 I believe he is the premiere actor of our time – an actor who draws out every detail of his characters both physically and emotionally.
 It could be said that no actor puts more into their performance, both in preparation and delivery, than Day-Lewis.
 He is known for becoming his characters in order to perfectly understand them.
 For me he is the truest example of an acting artist.
 He has only twenty movies to his credit but within that filmography lies some of the greatest performances in film history.
 His work as Daniel Plainview in “There Will Be Blood” remains one of my favorite performances of all-time.
 Day-Lewis is the only man to have won three Best Actor Oscars and quite honestly he could have deservedly won more.
-He is tremendous in everything he does and he elevates every movie he is in.
+He is tremendous in everything he does and he elevates each movie he is in.

 #2 – James Stewart